- Home

 Ofwat then sets a price formula that enables us to put the plan into practice while limiting increases in our charges each year.
 This formula uses the November rate for inflation to set prices for the following year.
 The water industry uses the Consumer Price Index including Housing Costs (CPIH) as the measure for inflation.

 This process caps the overall amount we can collect from customers.
 Within the cap agreed with Ofwat we may need to change individual charges by different amounts.
 We do this so that charges to customers are fair in reflecting the cost of the services provided.
-It means that the increase in unmetered charges can be less or more than those for metered services.
+This means that the increase in unmetered charges can be less or more than that for metered services.

 Additionally, your bill will change by more or less, depending on the service you receive from us (eg, water, wastewater or both), how much water you use if your property is metered or the rateable value of your property if it is unmetered.